RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 cut, cull and paste those original messages into deal memos and letter agreements and proposed contract drafts that often say:

-> These contract terms are void and unenforceable unless this agreement is signed by both parties.
+> These contract terms are void and unenforceable
+> unless this agreement is signed by both parties.

-But those agreements sometimes never get signed; which means by their own terms they cannot be enforecable contracts, but they may stand as some evidence of what the parties intended during negotiations.
+Often these proposed terms never get signed, which means by their own terms they cannot be enforceable contracts.
+At most they are some evidence of what the parties intended during negotiations.
+Alas the law does not enforce negotiations
+(offer and counteroffer), it enforces contracts.

 The entertainment industries move too fast and involve too many players and contingent deals to wait for lawyers fuss over contract language and obtain signatures.
 Usually the bargains struck work out fine.
-Blockbusters and tentpoles get made and the players compromise on any terms that weren't included in the conversations surrounding the original deal.
+Blockbusters and tentpoles get made, and the players compromise on any terms that weren't included in the conversations surrounding the original deal.